PragyakarJoshi/HamrobazarScraper/HamrobazarScraper/README.md

 # HamrobazarScraper

-Product Information scraper used to scrape inforamation from a local Nepali E-Commerce Website 'HamroBazar.com'.
+Scrape product details from a local Nepali E-Commerce Website 'HamroBazar.com' on the basis of given keywords.
 <br>
 Made using Java Programming language and Regular expressions.